Getting to Know the Master Drummer, Jeff Porcaro

 Jeff Left High School To Play With Sonny And Cher

 Jeff started playing drums sincerely at the age of seven but he revealed that he actually started at a much younger age.
-When he reached the age of sixteen, he had his formal drumming lessons with the likes of Rich Lepore and Bob Zimmitti.
+When he reached the age of sixteen, he had his formal drumming lessons with the likes of Richard Lepore and Bob Zimmitti.
 Though he left high school during his senior year to play with Cher and Sonny in Las Vegas, he always reminded young and budding drummers to finish their studies first before chasing musical fame and fortune.

 Jeff Porcaro Artistry